serchgiles/shinyApps/covid19/README.md

 - `leaflet`: Interactive Maps
 - `plotly`: Interactive Plots

-The apps can be found [here](https://serchgiles.shinyapps.io/COVID19/).
+The dashboard can be found [here](https://serchgiles.shinyapps.io/COVID19/).

 Data used by this dashboard can be found on Johns Hopkins University [repository](https://github.com/CSSEGISandData/COVID-19).